Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 ***Initiative.*** Write your Dexterity modifier in the space for Initiative on your character sheet.

-***Armor Class.*** Without armor or a shield, your base Armor Class is 10 plus your Dexterity modifier.
-If your starting equipment includes armor or a Shield (or both), calculate your AC using the rules in chapter 6.
+***Armour Class.*** Without armour or a shield, your base Armour Class is 10 plus your Dexterity modifier.
+If your starting equipment includes armour or a Shield (or both), calculate your AC using the rules in chapter 6.
 A class feature might give you a different way to calculate your AC.

 ***Attacks.*** In the Weapons & Damage Cantrips section of the character sheet, write your starting weapons.
 The attack roll bonus for a weapon with which you have proficiency is one of the following unless a weapon's property says otherwise: